 As described below in more detail under "Audit Committee," "Nominating and Corporate Governance Committee" and "Compensation Committee," the board of directors' Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee assist the board of directors in fulfilling its risk oversight responsibilities.
 The Audit Committee's risk oversight responsibilities include overseeing our accounting and financial reporting processes, including the annual audit of our financial statements and systems of internal controls regarding finance and accounting, pre-approving the engagement of an independent registered public accounting firm to render audit and/or permissible non-audit services and evaluating the qualifications, performance and independence of the independent registered public accounting firm.
 The Nominating and Corporate Governance Committee's risk oversight responsibilities include selecting, researching and nominating directors for election by our stockholders, developing and recommending to the board of directors a set of corporate governance principles and overseeing the evaluation of the board of directors and our management.
-The Compensation Committee's risk oversight responsibilities include determining, or recommending to the board of directors with matters related to compensation, as directed by the board of directors.
-The Audit Committee, Nominating and Corporate Governance Committee and Compensation committee consist solely of Independent Directors.
+The Compensation Committee's risk oversight responsibilities include determining, or recommending to the board for determining, the compensation of the Company's chief executive officer and all other executive officers, paid directly by the Company, if any, and assisting the board of directors with matters related to compensation, as directed by the board of directors.
+The Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee consist solely of Independent Directors.